lutze/verdoy/docs/frontend/testing/FRONTEND_TESTING_STRATEGY.md

 ## Overview

-This document outlines the frontend testing strategy for the LMS Core platform, focusing on Playwright-based smoke tests for all major user-facing pages and components.
+This document outlines the frontend testing strategy for the VerdoyLab platform, focusing on Playwright-based smoke tests for all major user-facing pages and components.
 The goal is to ensure robust, reliable, and maintainable quality assurance for the HTML-first, progressively enhanced frontend described in [FRONTEND_PLAN.md](../FRONTEND_PLAN.md).

 ---